ostad-ai/PI-estimation-methods/README.md

 # PI-estimation-methods
-using different algorithms to estimate the PI number
+Using different algorithms to estimate the PI number We especially use Python programming language.